orangezebraflood/git_workshop/README.md

 # Pushing To The Git Repository
-- using github as your remote repo
+- Using github as your remote repo
 `git remote add origin 'https://github.com/<YourGithubAccount>/<RepositoryName>.git'

 - Then we **push** our changes to github